Monadic-DNA/Explorer/README.md

 - **Upload and analyze** your personal genetic data (23andMe, AncestryDNA, Monadic DNA)
 - **Private LLM analysis** powered by Nillion's nilAI - your data is processed in a Trusted Execution Environment
 - **Premium Features**: AI-powered genetic analysis chat, Run All analysis, comprehensive reports
-- **Crypto payments**: Database-free subscription system using ETH/USDC on EVM chains (Ethereum, Base, Arbitrum, Optimism)
+- **Blockchain payments**: Database-free subscription system using ETH/USDC on EVM chains (Ethereum, Base, Arbitrum, Optimism)
 - **Save and export** your results
 - **Privacy-focused**: All processing happens on your infrastructure (no third-party APIs for search)